Motorcycle Crash results in serious injuries

 Buying motorbike insurance is not an optional extra

-Paul Brown from Thompsons Solicitors in Newcastle said: “Buying motorbike insurance is not an ‘optional extra’.
+A brain injury specialist from Thompsons Solicitors in Newcastle said: “Buying motorbike insurance is not an ‘optional extra’.
 Failing to take out insurance has not only legal consequences but long term moral ones too.

-“James and his family had to come to terms with his injuries as well as the fact that the other driver’s lack of insurance meant a tough battle for damages”.
+“James and his family had to come to terms with his injuries as well as the fact that the other driver’s lack of insurance meant a tough battle for damages.

 “Had the driver been insured they would have got their compensation many years earlier when the family most needed the support.
 Thankfully charities such as the Child Brain Injury Trust and others are on hand to provide help and support when it matters most.
 This case in particular highlights the great work that these charities do in giving families the help and support they need in order to come to terms with what can be life changing injuries”